Car classification: B-segment / Supermini / Subcompact

-The next larger category small cars is called B-segment Europe, supermini in the United Kingdom and subcompact in the United States.
+The next larger category of small cars is called B-segment Europe, supermini in the United Kingdom and subcompact in the United States.

 The size of a subcompact car is defined by the United States Environmental Protection Agency (EPA), as having a combined interior and cargo volume of between 85–99 cuft.
 Since the EPA's smaller minicompact category is not as commonly used by the general public, A-segment cars are sometimes called subcompacts in the United States.
 In Europe and Great Britain, the B-segment and supermini categories do not have any formal definitions based on size.

 Early supermini cars in Great Britain include the 1977 Ford Fiesta and Vauxhall Chevette.

 In the United States, the first locally-built subcompact cars were the 1970 AMC Gremlin, Chevrolet Vega, and Ford Pinto.

 Examples of B-segment / supermini / subcompact cars: